 Cancer develops when cells grow out of control.
-Oral cavity cancer affects the mouth and oropharyngeal cancer affects the upper part of the throat.
-Mouth and throat cancer may involve the lips, cheeks, gums, tongue, salivary glands and tonsils.
-Sometimes oral cancer is considered part of a broader category, head and neck cancer, which also includes cancers of the nasal cavity, sinuses and larynx (voice box).
+Oral cavity or oropharyngeal cancer affects the mouth and upper part of the throat.
+Mouth and throat cancer may involve the lips, cheeks, gums, tongue and tonsils.

 Who gets oral cancer?

-More than 49,600 people get oral cancer and about 9,700 die from it annually, according to the American Cancer Society.
+About 53,000 people get oral cancer and about 10,800 die from it annually, according to the American Cancer Society.
 The death rate for these cancers has been increasing in recent years.

 Men are about twice as likely as women to get oral cancer.
 The average age at diagnosis of oral cancer is about 60, but these cancers can also occur in younger people.
 Overall, oral cancer is equally common across racial and ethnic groups, but mouth and throat cancers linked to human papillomavirus (HPV) are increasing among white men and women.

 What are the risk factors for oral cancer?

 Risk factors for developing oral cancer include smoking or chewing tobacco, alcohol consumption and chewing areca nut and betel leaves (commonly done in South Asia).
 Additional factors include a history of cancer, excessive sun exposure, poor oral health and a weakened immune system.